b1f6c1c4/hub-sync/README.md

 ## Basic usage

-1. Before you proceed, you need to generate a [GitHub Personal Accses Token](https://github.com/settings/tokens).

-    - In the *Select scopes* section, you have to select **public_repo** to be update your forks.

 1. Install the package with *npm* ([nodejs package manager](https://nodejs.org/)).

     ```bash
     npm i -g @b1f6c1c4/hub-sync
     ```

 1. Update your fork *instantly*.
-You will be asked to type the [GitHub Personal Access Token](https://github.com/settings/tokens) you've just generated.
+For the first time you run this, you will be asked to generate a [GitHub Personal Access Token](https://github.com/settings/tokens).
+Follow the instructions carefully and **keep your token CONFIDENTIAL.**

     ```bash
-    hub-sync <name-of-your-fork>
+    hub-sync <name-of-your-fork-repository>
     ```

 ## Advanced usage